stefclaus/course-dbt/greenery/README_week2.md

 **Answer:**

 * Core:
-   *dim_proudcts: here I join products and order items so I can have access to both products and the quantity that is only available in order_items
+   * dim_products: here I join products and order items so I can have access to both products and the quantity that is only available in order_items

-   *dim_users: here I join users and addresses, so I have access to both *fct_events: no real changes here, but I added this for completeness or in case changes have to happen in the future
+   * dim_users: here I join users and addresses, so I have access to both

+   * fct_events: no real changes here, but I added this for completeness or in case changes have to happen in the future

-   * fct_orders:i combine order with order items so I can have information from both tables
+   * fct_orders:I combine order with order items so I can have information from both tables
 * Marketing:
-    *imm_user_orders: I create and imm table that just joins users and orders *fct_user_orders: I create more usable and grouped columns like number_of_orders here
+    * imm_user_orders: I create and imm table that just joins users and orders
+    * fct_user_orders: I create more usable and grouped columns like number_of_orders here
 * Product:
-    *none yet!
+    * None yet!
 I could add the sessions work we did in class

 *4. Use the dbt docs to visualize your model DAGs to ensure the model layers make sense.*